-Courses offered in the dance department are often cross-listed with women's studies and with Africana studies, reflecting both the integration of scholarly and artistic pursuits, and the diversity of offerings in the dance curriculum.
+Courses offered in the dance department are often cross-listed with gender, sexuality, and feminist studies and with Africana studies, reflecting both the integration of scholarly and artistic pursuits, and the diversity of offerings in the dance curriculum.

-Student-run organizations hold classes and produce concerts that focus on jazz, tap, hip hop, and a broad array of forms not included in the course offerings.
-Winter term, during the month of January, allows students the opportunity for intensive study with a guest artist on campus, to study dance off campus, or to work on a project devised by the individual student.
-Recent winter-term projects included Bellydance, Capoeira, and Contact Improvisation.
+Student-run organizations hold classes and produce concerts that focus on jazz, tap, hip-hop, and a broad array of forms not included in the course offerings.
+Winter term during January allows students the opportunity for intensive study with a guest artist on campus, to study dance off campus, or to work on a project developed by the student.
+Recent winter-term projects included Belly dance, Capoeira, and Contact Improvisation.

-The dance department offers students an interrelated series of courses and performance activities designed to provide a sound liberal arts grounding in the theory and practice of theater and dance.
+The dance department offers students an interrelated series of courses and performance activities designed to provide a sound liberal arts grounding in the theory and practice of dance.
 Our major objectives are:

-a.
-To provide a critical understanding and enhanced appreciation for theater and dance, and their relationships to other liberal arts.
+- To provide a critical understanding and enhanced appreciation for dance, and their relationships to other liberal arts,

-b.
-To encourage interdisciplinary artistic collaboration and studies with such related disciplines as music, film, English, art, creative writing, and others.
+- To encourage interdisciplinary artistic collaboration and studies with such related disciplines as theater, music, film, English, art, creative writing, and others,

-c.
-To provide concentrated preparation in dance and theater for students wishing to pursue advanced studies or professional careers.
+- To provide concentrated preparation in dance for students wishing to pursue advanced studies or professional careers,